flutter/flutter/docs/contributing/testing/Leak-tracking.md

 disposables are disposed.
 All exceptions should be clearly explained in the comments.

+It is ok to opt out a test from leak tracking in these cases:

 1. Hacky tests

     A test leaks because it uses APIs in non-recommended way